Colchicine

 What is Colchicine?

 Download button - information sheet Colchicine is a medicine used to treat gout and pseudogout arthritis.
 These are types of arthritis caused by a build up of crystals in the joints.
-Blood cells travel to these areas of inflammation causing pain and swelling.
-Colchicine prevents white blood cells from travelling into these areas and therefore helps to reduce pain and tenderness.
+Blood cells travel to these areas causing pain and swelling.
+Colchicine prevents white blood cells from going to these areas, which helps reduce pain and tenderness.

 Important things to remember